Country Information ++ Volunteer ++ Internship ++ Ghana

 Many Ghanaians are brought up multi-lingual and can often speak three to five languages.
 A lot of the local languages spoken by very few people are almost extinct.

-- 4000 to approx. 2700 years ago the area was shaped by the Kintampo culture with a complex form of economy
+4000 to about 2700 years ago, this area was shaped by the Kintampo culture with a complex economy

-- 9th and 10th century: Immigration of large groups from the North and Northeast.
+in the 9th and 10th centuries immigration of large groups coming from the north and northeast

-- approx. 1600 A.D.
-Rise of the Ashanti Kingdom which was later only defeated by the British Colonial rulers at the beginning of the 20th century.
+Approximately 1600 AD Ascension of the Ashanti kingdom, which defeated the later British colonial masters until the beginning of the 20th century

-Since the 17th century there were a lot of settlements of different European powers on the Gold Coast
+Since the 17th century, there were many fortified settlements of various European powers on the Gold Coast

-- 1874 The coast of Ghana (Gold Coast) becomes a British Crown Colony
+1874 The coastal strip of Ghana (Gold Coast) becomes the crown colony of the British

-- During WW II more than 40,000 soldiers fight on the Allies' side
+During World War II, more than 40,000 soldiers fought on the Allied side

-- 1947 Foundation of the United Gold Coast Convention (UGCC)
+1947 Formation of the United Gold Coast Convention (UGCC)

-- 1948 Riots in Accra and arrest of the secretary Kwama Nkrumah and other leaders of the UGCC for some time.
+1948 unrest in Accra and temporary imprisonment of the secretary Kwame Nkrumah and other leaders of the UGCC

-- 1952 Nkrumah is elected Prime Minister of the Gold Coast after his party CPP (Convention People's Party)
+1952 Nkrumah becomes Prime Minister of the Gold Coast after the election victory of his party CPP (Convention People's Party)

-1981 to 1992 Dictatorship of Jerry Rawlings, who gives Ghana a democratic constitution in 1992
+1981 to 1992 dictatorship under Jerry Rawlings, who gave Ghana 1992 a democratic constitution

-- 1993 and 1996 Rawlings wins the elections and keeps on ruling as elected president
+In 1993 and 1996 Rawlings won the elections and continued as elected president

-2000-2016 John Agyekum Kufuor has been in power after Rawlings was not allowed a third run
+2000-2016 John Agyekum Kufuor ruled after Rawlings was not allowed to compete for the third time

-Since 2017 Nana Addo Bankwa Akufo-Addo is in power
+Since 2017 Nana Addo Dankwa Akufo-Addo is ruling the country

 Economy and Politics